 The durability of a nameplate is especially important for people working in rough environments.
 Highly acidic, caustic or chemically reactive environments can cause signs to wear away or stain.
 If you work with dangerous substances, nameplates are especially critical to identifying what is inside certain containers, which rooms are off-limits and more.
 They can prevent dangerous situations from happening by keeping everyone informed.

 Less hazardous environments may have trouble keeping signs clear as well from general wear and tear, fading or spilling, which could cause stains or rust to develop and impede a sign’s legibility.
-Other environments that can cause excessive stress to nameplates include those where it may see scratches, dents or moisture.
+Other environments that can cause excessive stress to metal nameplates include those where it may see scratches, dents or moisture.
 If operating procedures make scratches and dents a hazard, you’ll need a tough metal that is resistant to this kind of physical damage.
-Moisture can cause problems for some metals too, but both aluminum and stainless steel will not corrode in water.
+Moisture can cause problems for some metals too, but both aluminum nameplates and stainless steel nameplates will not corrode in water.

 As for stainless steel, it is incredibly durable.
 It can stand up to harsh weather, dents, scratches, chemicals and other extreme environments, such as those that are acidic and caustic.
 Stainless steel creates a similar surface layer to the aluminum oxide one, but it contains chromium, which protects the steel further and can even repair itself at levels above 10.5%.
 It is very low maintenance and is resistant to being dented or stained.
-Stainless steel lacks high UV resistance, so it may wear more quickly in long-term outdoor environments.
+Stainless steel nameplates lack high UV resistance, so they may wear more quickly in long-term outdoor environments.
 One feature to consider with your nameplate is what kind of physical pressure it may undergo.
 If it is likely to be bent, stainless steel is probably the best choice since aluminum may break instead.

 Another quality that concerns our two metals is that of weight, which is especially notable in aerospace and military applications.
 Often, aluminum is alloyed with small amounts of another material, like iron, to add strength.
 Aluminum alloys are well-known for their high strength-to-weight ratio, meaning they are as strong as many other metals at a fraction of the weight.
 For instance, aluminum has one-third the density of iron or copper.
 This allows it to have comparable durability to many heavier metals without excessive weight.
-Aluminum is excellent for applications where you need minimal weight but high strength.
-It is also easy to shape, making it a more versatile metal for unique applications.
+Aluminum nameplates are excellent for applications where you need minimal weight but high strength.
+Aluminum is also easy to shape, making it a more versatile metal for unique applications.